MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     since the last revision.

 Linked Pull Request (Linked PR):
-    Work that spans two or more repositories, requiring PRs that should be treated together and committed as a group.
+    Work that spans two or more repositories, requiring pull requests that should be treated together and committed as a group.

 Overarching Issue:
     Where a piece of work has been split into multiple sections an overarching